Gray hawk: Taxonomy

-The taxonomy of the gray hawk puts it within in the genus Buteo.
+The taxonomy of the gray hawk puts it in the genus Buteo.
 This genus consists of hawks, which include the red-shouldered hawk, Swainson's hawk, and others.
 The genus Buteo is in the sub-family Buteoninae known as "the real hawks", and Buteoninae is within the family of Accipitridae.
 Accipitridae consist of hawks, old world vultures, kites, harriers, and eagles.
 This family is within the order Accipitriformes which are the diurnal (active during the day) birds of prey.

 The species was originally described by Hermann Schlegel in 1862 as Asturina plagiata.
 The AOU listed A. plagiata with the common name "Mexican goshawk" in the first four editions of the Check-List of North American Birds, from 1886–1931.
 By the 1957 fifth edition, it had been merged into Buteo nitidis; but by the 1998 seventh edition all of B. nitidis was separated into the resurrected genus Asturina.

 In 2003, Riesing et al. published results of research on nucleotide sequences within the mitochondrial nd6 gene and pseudo-control-region for all species of Buteo and several related species.
 Among other findings, they recommended that Asturina be merged into Buteo, and concluded that A. nitidis plagiatus was sufficiently different from A. n. nitidis and A. n. costaricensis to be considered a separate species.
 In 2005, the AOC's Committee on Classification and Nomenclature – North America decided to follow the recommendation to merge the genera, but was not convinced about splitting the species.

-The gray hawk was originally Asturina nitida but controversy existed between ornithologists on whether or not this species was closely enough related enough to put it in the Buteo, but chromosomal mapping in 2013 has proved that the gray hawk is within the Buteoninae.
+The gray hawk was originally Asturina nitida but controversy existed between ornithologists on whether or not this species was closely enough related to put it in the genus Buteo, but chromosomal mapping in 2013 has proved that the gray hawk is within the Buteoninae.
 Researchers such as de Oliveira, Tagliarini, dos Santos, O'Brien, and Ferguson-Smith proposed in 2011 that the gray hawk should be two different species, because of a slight difference in plumage color and a difference in alarm calls documented in the northern and southern distributional gap in Costa Rica.
 They suggest that the species is better split into the gray-lined hawk (Buteo nitidus) and the gray hawk (Buteo plagiatus), The American Ornithological Society eventually recognized the split.